 If one of your directors is unavailable, you can appoint a director to act as an alternate director for a set period of time.

 The Australian Institute of Company Directors has some useful educational resources for directors.

 Does your company need a secretary ?

 A private company does not need a secretary, but if you have one, then then they must also live in Australia.

 It’s important that you meet the minimum number of office holders to avoid any ASIC penalties which can involve a penalty notice and the company being prosecuted.

 In addition to your company name and business name, you will also need to have the information below handy to set up your company:

 If you provide a tax file number, proof identity documents are not required.

 If you are a non-resident and do not have a tax file number, you will need to provide proof of identity documents.
 The Australian Business Register has more information on the proof of identity required.

-Do you have any tips or experiences to share about setting up your company ? be sure to share them in the comments below.
+Do you have any questions or experiences to share about setting up your company ?
+Be sure to share them in the comments below.